dougeby/IntuneDocs/intune/apps-win32-app-management.md

 Use the [Microsoft Win32 Content Prep Tool](https://go.microsoft.com/fwlink/?linkid=2065730) to pre-process Win32 apps.
 The tool converts application installation files into the *.intunewin* format.
 The tool also detects some of the attributes required by Intune to determine the application installation state.
 After you use this tool on the app installer folder, you will be able to create a Win32 app in Intune console.

 > [!IMPORTANT]
 > The [Microsoft Win32 Content Prep Tool](https://go.microsoft.com/fwlink/?linkid=2065730) zips all files and subfolders when it creates the *.intunewin* file.
-Be sure to keep the Microsoft Win32 Content Prep Tool separate from the installer files and folders, so that you don't include the tool in your *.intunewin* file.
+Be sure to keep the Microsoft Win32 Content Prep Tool separate from the installer files and folders, so that you don't include the tool or other unnecessary files and folders in your *.intunewin* file.

 You can download the [Microsoft Win32 Content Prep Tool](https://go.microsoft.com/fwlink/?linkid=2065730) from GitHub.